Lincoln-Araujo/CRUD_with_node/README.md

 # My Tasks

-A CRUD system inspired in a todo list that counts with a date system and clock.
+A CRUD system inspired by a to-do list that counts with a dating system and clock.

 <a href="https://my-tasks-lincoln.herokuapp.com/" target="_blank"><img src="./public/images/presentation.png" ></a>